Kyle Isbel Preview, Player Props: Royals vs. Tigers

-On Tuesday, Kyle Isbel (.342 on-base percentage in past 10 games, 66 points above season-long percentage) and the Kansas City Royals play the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 6:40 PM ET.
+The Kansas City Royals, including Kyle Isbel (.378 on-base percentage in past 10 games, 102 points above season-long percentage), take on starting pitcher Tarik Skubal and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Astros.
+In his last game he had a hitless showing (0-for-2) against the Tigers.

 Sportsbook Promo Codes